isThatAFife/isThatAFife/README.md

 ### Hi there 👋

-A former digital imaging technician in the film industry turned wannabe software developer.
+A former digital imaging technician in the film industry turned Full Stack Software Developer.

 🌱 Currently learning full stack development with the [Code Institute](https://codeinstitute.net/global/)